helmetjs/hsts/README.md

   force: true
 }))
 ```

-Note that the max age must be in seconds.

 This only works if your site actually has HTTPS.
 It won't tell users on HTTP to *switch* to HTTPS, it will just tell HTTPS users to stick around.
 You can enforce this with the [express-enforces-ssl](https://github.com/aredo/express-enforces-ssl) module.
 This header is [somewhat well-supported by browsers](http://caniuse.com/#feat=stricttransportsecurity).